Obituary of Noel Willard Swan

 Survivors include his beloved wife of 22 years, Linda Swan; a blended family of four daughters, Noelle Swan Little (Trevor), Newton, New Jersey, Jennifer Swan, Phoenix, Arizona, Heather Swan Veazey (Jack), Reading, Massachusetts, and Carly Dibben, Columbia, Missouri; ten grandchildren, Destiny, Charlotte, Jacob, Shay, Brody, Charles, Luke, Emilia, Gavin, and Joseph; two sisters, Eunice Ulshafer, Maplewood, Minnesota, and Carolyn Trontvet (Ronald), Thief River Falls, Minnesota; and a brother Reverend Dr. Calvin Swan (Susan), Ames, Iowa.

 A Memorial Service for family and close friends will be held at Newton Country Club, Newton, NJ, with Reverend Doctor Calvin Swan presiding, on Saturday, June 26, 2021.

 Memorial contributions may be directed to the Alzheimers Association (act.alz.org) or CanHope, Aiken Regional Medical Centers (canhope.life), a non-profit cancer support service that serves in the Aiken area.

 The Historic George Funeral Home, 211 Park Ave., SW, Aiken, SC 29801 (803.649.6234), has charge of arrangements.

-To plant a tree in memory of Noel Swan, please visit Tribute Store
+To plant a beautiful memorial tree in memory of Noel Swan, please visit our Tree Store

 211 Park Avenue, SW